NL33/electron-git/znext.md

                --alternatively, just show the pure MD (where the tags are stripped), and sanitize that.
 So bold and italics show up as "**" and "_"
                --to sanitize, looks like leading option is dompurify: https://github.com/cure53/DOMPurify --and/or use tips to be able to display html code on webpage, like here: http://intelsea.com/displaying-and-highlighting-code-in-html-page.html

+--comparing changes: If you select two different versions, and then hit "compare changes" again, it makes both newer and older version the same (the later one).
+Fix this (Note of June 30, 2021).
+More detail: its possible for "new version" header to not be updated, and to wrongly show the last saved version, when it should show current local saved changes.
+And then for both "new version" and "older version" to show the same version number.
+In this case, it will run a diff of a version against itself.
+This happened for me when I had selected two different versions, then hit compare changes again
 # contact notes

 if link it to github, could tell them about it to get their support